callstack/react-native-testing-library/website/docs/API.md

 #### `defaultDebugOptions` option

 Default [debug options](#debug) to be used when calling `debug()`.
 These default options will be overridden by the ones you specify directly when calling `debug()`.

-#### `hostComponentNames` option

-Specifies the host component names RNTL expects React Native to use when rendering some built-in component types (e.g. `Text` and `TextInput`).

-You normally won't need to change this option.
-In the rare occasion when React Native would change the relevant host components names, RNTL will show you a warning suggesting proper values to use.

 ### `resetToDefaults()`